Good Deeds: Home media

 The DVD was released on June 12, 2012.

-Controversy
+Lawsuit

 In November 2012, author Terri Donald sued Perry claiming Good Deeds was based on her book, Bad Apples Can Be Good Fruit, published in 2007.
 Donald is seeking for $225,000 in initial damages as well as an injunction requiring the company to add a credit for her book in the opening and closing credits, as well as an account of the film's revenue.
 Donald reportedly sent a copy of her book to Tyler under the pseudonym, TLO Red'ness, before the film went into production.